The-International-Screeps-Bot/The-International-Open-Source/README.md

 ### Advanced usage

 If you want to run custom code without conflicting with the project's source - say, if you want to commit or make pull requests - it's recommended you use the userScript folder.
-Head to `src/other/userScript/userScript.example.ts` and follow the instructions at the top of the file.

 ## Contribution